 Also Read: Student Life in Germany

 Depending on your inclinations, you may despise some aspects of Germany while enjoying others.
-Some of the cons of living in Cologne are listed below.
+Some of the cons of living in Cologne are as follows.

 People are a Bit Reserved